reepc/Handwriting-text-recognition-with-ChatGPT-Correction/README.md

 ### Adapter training

-If you have any problem/question, feel free to contact with (guwanjun0530@outlook.com)[]
+If you have any problem, question or want to share your using experience, feel free to contact with guwanjun0530@outlook.com